 The shoulder is the most mobile joint in your body, but this wide range of motion leaves shoulders prone to a variety of conditions that cause pain.
-Board-certified physiatrist and sports medicine specialist Benoy Benny, MD, treats all types of shoulder disorders at The Spine and Sports Center at The Galleria in Houston, Sugar Land, and the Willowbrook/Cy-Fair area of Texas.
+Board-certified physiatrist and sports medicine specialist Benoy Benny, MD, treats all types of shoulder disorders at The Spine and Sports Center in Houston, Sugar Land, and the Willowbrook/Cy-Fair area of Texas.
 If shoulder pain interferes with your normal activities, call or book an appointment online today.

 The shoulder is a complex and highly flexible ball-and-socket joint that allows you to lift and rotate your arms in various directions.
 Shoulder pain can make it difficult to participate in many sports, such as swimming and weightlifting.